RajaMuneerBaigal/kubernetes-intro/README.md

    -------------------------------------------------

-- **kubectl get**     :use to list all the pods i.e similar like docker ps The kubectl get is an important command as thats how we get info back from api. resource types can be pods,services, all and can be 70-80 resource types
+- **kubectl get**     :use to list all the pods i.e similar like docker ps The kubectl get is an important command as thats how we get info back from api. resource types can be pods,services, all and can be 70-80 resource types.

   **Syntax:**
     kubectl get pods/all/services